• Skip to primary navigation

 Instead, I use kombu and vegetable broth for an easy vegan version of miso soup that is equally delicious.
 It also offers a more substantial dish with tofu and greens that can be enjoyed as a complete meal rather than just a side dish or appetizer.

 For other delicious Asian dishes, try Vegan Thai Basil Fried Rice and Mongolian Tofu.
+And for more easy recipes, take a look at 13 Quick and Easy Vegan Meals.

 Jump to: